×

-What is de Quervain’s tenosynovitis (wrist tendonitis)?
+What is de Quervain’s Tenosynovitis (Wrist Tendonitis)?

 The two main tendons to the thumb pass through a tunnel located on the thumb side of the wrist.
-Tendons are rope-like structures that attach muscle to the bone.
-A slippery thin soft-tissue layer, called synovium, covers tendons.
+Tendons are rope-like structures that attach muscle to bone.
+A slippery, thin soft-tissue layer, called synovium, covers the tendons.
 This layer allows the tendons to slide easily through a fibrous tunnel called a sheath.
+Any swelling of the tendons or thickening of the sheath results in increased friction and pain with certain thumb and wrist movements.

 • Pain over the thumb side of the wrist